 We’re still actually in the demolition stage, but have officially made the upstairs bathroom flooring, paint, tub and sink selections.
 So I wanted to share those with all of you guys!

 A seriously huge THANK YOU to our sponsors for this project: Sinkology and Stainmaster.
 I am beyond impressed with the customer service I’ve received from both companies and would highly recommend them to anyone.

 Stainmaster has been so amazing to work with and even through changing my mind 3 times about what I wanted our flooring to look like, they were super patient.
 Seriously, they sent me samples THREE TIMES before I finally settled on the flooring I loved.
+We were inspired to replace our bathroom floor after seeing the fantastic job the Best General Contractors in Charlotte did for our friends who live in North Carolina.
 I knew I wanted the space to feel cozy and farmhouse-y (is that a word?
 No.), so I had a really specific idea about how I wanted the flooring to look and feel.
 And umm…Stainmaster DELIVERED, y’all.
 We chose the “Long Beach” color, which has a wood look but is actually solid LVP (luxury vinyl plank) so it’ll hold up really well to water and be extra durable.
 And let’s be real…those are two things I NEED in a bathroom floor, especially after the painted tile “fiasco” in our other bathroom.

 Some additional bonus points about LVP:

 Great for active families with kids and pets